jum002/Keyboard-Piano-Project/README.md

   - Issue: I can't pip install pyaudio, which is required by synthesizer.
 - I couldn't find any existing synthesizer library that works for me, so I decided to program a simple piano synthesizer using the math provided here: https://dsp.stackexchange.com/questions/46598/mathematical-equation-for-the-sound-wave-that-a-piano-makes.
 Starting with a plain beep signal at a certain frequency as a sine wave, a series of operations are performed to make the resulting wave similar to a piano.
   - Issue 1: I use the basic sounddevice to play the wave.
 But the sound device can only play wave in form of numpy arrays, which means if multiple keys are pressed at the same time, I have to calculate the resulting waveform and store in array.
-    - Solution 1: created function combine_wave to combine multiple waves into one wave.
+    - Solution: created function combine_wave to combine multiple waves into one wave.
 Can be modified and improved because the initial sound has unpleasant noise
     - Update (2/05/2022): I think I fixed the issue of unpleasant noise by accident with the insertion of this line of code at the very end of the get wave function: y = (y*1500).astype(np.int16).
 The value 1500 is obtained by trial and error, and it's similar to a filter value: if too high, then the original unpleasant noise would be included, lower it till the unpleasant noise disappears.
 It does make volume go down but that's actually more of a benefit since it was too loud previously.
+    - Update (2/07/2022): the value 1500 is changed down to 1200 because of the noise detected when playing 4-5 notes at the same time.
   - Issue 2: I don't know how to make fast notes, like playing the note at k times speed.
-    - Solution 2: by changing a constant in the amplitude calculation I accidentally sped up the sound and solved this problem.
+    - Solution: by changing a constant in the amplitude calculation I accidentally sped up the sound and solved this problem.
 So I added a parameter to speed to the get_wave() function which would change the speed
     - Following Issue: how to change this actively when playing notes

 The decision at this point is to stick with my custom piano synthesizer, and maybe wrap it up with OOP later.